 De Quervain tenosynovitis is an irritation of tendons that run from the wrist to the thumb.
 These tendons pass through a tunnel-like tissue, called a sheath, at the wrist.
 The tunnel area can cause additional pressure and irritation on thickened or swollen tendons, making normal movements painful.

 De Quervain is caused by pressure on already irritated tendons as they move through the sheath at the wrist.
 The irritation of the tendon may be caused by repetitive movements of the thumb and wrists or a direct blow to the area.

-De Quervian's tenosynovitis is more common in women.
-Other factors that may increase your chance of getting de Quervian's tenosynovitis include:
+De Quervain tenosynovitis is more common in women.
+Activities that may increase your chance of getting de Quervain tenosynovitis include:

 Symptoms may include:

-The Finkelstein test is often done to help make the diagnosis.
-Make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
-If this causes pain at the wrist below your thumb, you may have de Quervain's tenosynovitis.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
+You will be asked to move your fingers and wrists in different ways to help make the diagnosis.
+Your may be asked to make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
+If this causes pain at the wrist below your thumb, you may have de Quervain tenosynovitis.

-To help reduce your chances of getting de Quervain's, minimize repetitive twisting and gripping activities.
+To help reduce the chances of getting de Quervain:

 American College of Sports Medicine